-Ashrafi For Underdeveloped Countries Support To Meet Climate Change Challenges - UrduPoint
+Ashrafi For Underdeveloped Countries Support To Meet climate Change Challenges - UrduPoint

-Prime Minister's Special Representative for Interfaith Harmony and Middle East Hafiz Muhammad Tahir Mehmood Ashrafi on Tuesday said the developed and financially influential countries should support the underdeveloped countries with less resources in order to cope with the challenges arising from the climate change

-CAIRO, (UrduPoint / Pakistan Point News - 18th Oct, 2022 ) :Prime Minister's Special Representative for Interfaith Harmony and middle East Hafiz Muhammad Tahir Mehmood Ashrafi on Tuesday said the developed and financially influential countries should support the underdeveloped countries with less resources in order to cope with the challenges arising from the climate change.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Oct, 2022 ) :Prime Minister's Special Representative for Interfaith Harmony and middle East Hafiz Muhammad Tahir Mehmood Ashrafi on Thursday said the advanced and financially influential countries should support the underdeveloped countries with less resources in order to cope with the challenges arising from the climate change.

-Talking to the media following the 'World Fatwa Conference' in Cairo, Egypt, Ashrafi said it was high time to recognize the reality of climate change, as flash floods in Pakistan have inundated 70 percent area of the country, which has caused more than $30 billion loss to the national economy.
+It was high time to recognize the reality of climate change, as flash floods in Pakistan had inundated 70 percent area of the country, which had caused more than $30 billion loss to the national economy, he said in an exclusive talk with APP following the 'World Fatwa Conference' in Cairo, Egypt.

-Ashrafi who is also the chairman of Pakistan Ulema Council, said islam stressed to take advantage from conventional knowledge and use of modern sciences for water conservation and tree planting were the commandments of Islam.
+Ashrafi who is also the chairman of Pakistan Ulema Council, said islam stressed on taking advantage from conventional knowledge and use of modern sciences for water conservation and tree plantation.

-He said the debates and discussions between Islamic scholars on the conventional issues was a very important step for resolving the problems of the present age.
+He said the debates and discussions between Islamic scholars on the conventional issues were important for resolving the problems of the present age.

 Ashrafi said the Islamic scholars had invited the leaders of all the religions to move forward to resolve the conventional problems of the world.

-The Makkah Declaration was result of the continued efforts on part of the Muslim World League and similarly, the 'Charter of Akhuwat-e-Insania' by Sheikh Al-Azhar, and 'Paigham-e-Pakistan' by Ulema and Mashaykh of Pakistan for promoting unity and consensus in view of interfaith dialogue, he maintained.
+The Makkah Declaration was result of the continued efforts on part of the Muslim World League and similarly the 'Charter of Akhuwat-e-Insania' was the hallmark of Sheikh Al-Azhar, and 'Paigham-e-Pakistan' was a joint initiative of Ulema and Mashaykh of Pakistan for promoting unity and consensus in view of interfaith dialogue, he maintained.

 He said Islam was guarantor of survival and security of the humanity, and it taught us the promotion of peace, affection, and tolerance.
 In this scenario, it was necessary that the leadership of all religions and religious sects should raise awareness about challenges of the climate change, he added.